On growth rate and contact homology: Hyperbolicity and exponential growth rate

 \section{Hyperbolicity and exponential growth rate}

 In this section we prove Theorem \ref{theoreme_hyperbolique}.
-This results hinges on the exponential growth of contact homology for a specific family of contact structures (Theorem \ref{theoreme_hyperbolique_homologie}).
-The invariance of contact homology leads to the exponential growth of $N_L(\alpha)$ for all contact forms for non-degenerate contact forms.
-For a general non-degenerate contact form, the proof depends on Hypothesis H. Yet, as we restrict contact homology to primitive homotopy classes, the proof of invariance of cylindrical contact homology may be easier than in the general case.
+This result hinges on the exponential growth of contact homology for a specific family of contact structures (Theorem \ref{theoreme_hyperbolique_homologie}).
+The invariance of contact homology leads to the exponential growth of $N_L(\alpha)$ for all non-degenerate contact forms.
+For a general non-degenerate contact form, the proof depends on Hypothesis H.

 Let $M$ be a $3$-manifold which can be cut along a nonempty family of incompressible tori $T_1,\dots T_N$ into irreducible manifolds including a hyperbolic component that fibers on the circle.
-We construct contact forms on each irreducible components and add torsion near the irreducible tori $T_k, k=1\dots N$ (Section \ref{section_equation_pA}).
-We compute the growth rate of contact homology by controlling the holomorphic cylinders that intersect the tori $T_k, k=1\dots N$ (Section \ref{section_HC_pA}).
+We construct contact forms on each irreducible components and add torsion near the incompressible tori $T_k$ for $k=1\dots N$ (Section \ref{section_equation_pA}).
+We compute the growth rate of contact homology by controlling the holomorphic cylinders that intersect the tori $T_k$ for $k=1\dots N$ (Section \ref{section_HC_pA}).
 The study of periodic orbits and contact homology in the hyperbolic component hinges on properties of periodic points of pseudo-Anosov automorphisms recalled in Section \ref{proprietes_pA}.